 Ad Network

-An Ad network is a company that uses multiple media channels — websites, social networking sites, apps, etc. — to deliver ads.
+An Ad network is a company that uses multiple media channels — websites, social networking sites, mobile apps, etc. — to deliver ads.
 Members of an advertising network can receive media in batches, eliminating the need to make separate contracts and delivery settings for each ad space.
 While individual media traffic — or the number of clicks each ad generated — can be little, one can still expect immense results because of the wide range of media platforms involved.

 Ad Exchange

 An ad exchange is a marketplace that oversees the exchange activities between advertisers and publishers regarding ad space inventories.
-Often confused with ad networks - which manage multiple media, ad exchange manages multiple ad networks at a time.
+Often confused with ad networks - which manage advertising campaigns across multiple media, ad exchange manages multiple ad networks at a time.
 An ad exchange also allows advertisers to pay fixed prices per impression in an ad space, which allows them to better conserve their ad delivery budget.

 SSP